FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 ***
 ### Deliverables for this lab are:
-_(Due next Tuesday)_
+_(Due next Tuesday)_ Place these in the [deliverables section at the bottom of this page](#deliverables) so that it is easy for the grader to find.
-1. The folder of a ROS package that contains a publisher and a subscriber (that communicates with each other - you will learn this today.)
+1. The folder of a ROS package that contains a publisher and a subscriber
-2. List 5 applications that you think requires a pair of publisher and subscriber.
+2. List 5 questions you have about ROS following the tutorial, answers you have and things you still don't get
-3. Tell us about your experience learning ROS.
-What is easy and what is difficult to understand?
+3. Feedback on the bootcamp: What was easy and what was difficult to understand?

 ***
 The lab today is based on the tutorials on the official [ROS 2 website](https://docs.ros.org/en/humble/index.html).
 ROS tutorials are generally good, and the community is very friendly.
 However, when I first started learning ROS, I found the tutorials a bit hard to understand.
 Therefore, I added some of my own sauce to the tutorial and hopefully this will help you understand it a bit better.
 Please ask freely if you run into any questions, you should never be alone facing ROS problems.